eslint/eslint/docs/user-guide/command-line-interface.md

 #### `--init`

-This option will start config initialization wizard.
-It's designed to help new users quickly create .eslintrc file by answering a few questions, choosing a popular style guide, or inspecting your source files and attempting to automatically generate a suitable configuration.
+This option will run `npm init @eslint/config` to start config initialization wizard.
+It's designed to help new users quickly create .eslintrc file by answering a few questions, choosing a popular style guide.

 The resulting configuration file will be created in the current directory.